BNAadministrator3/Omnipotent-Quantification/README.md

 # Some know-how

-1. We suppose AOE optimization should also be integrated into our framework.
+1. We suppose AOE optimization should also be integrated into our method.

 # Significant bugs